Discovering the Exciting Possibilities of Glitch Effects

 ~Drum Beat Unprocessed

-Then, let`s start adding effects offered in Effectrix one by one.
-First one will be X-Loop.
+Then, let's start adding the effects offered in Effectrix individually.
+The first one will be X-Loop.
 It is an advanced loop control tool that changes loop size and pitch over time.
 It also includes an envelope for shortening the loop.

 ~ Drum Beat with X-Loop

 Also, right below the previous effect, we can find the Scratch Loop.
 It plays the loop forward and backward like scratching a vinyl record.
-For this reason, I will use it just a little bit in the second part of the drum beat.
-You can use different speed settings for the forward and backward spin, as well as individual slopes for the spinning change between fwd and bwd.
-I have to point out that this a very complex effect where all parameters interact with each other, opening new worlds of scratching your audio signals.
+For this reason, I will use it just a bit in the second part of the drum beat.
+You can use different speed settings for the forward and backward spin and individual slopes for the spinning change between fwd and bwd.
+I have to point out that this is a very complex effect where all parameters interact, opening new worlds of scratching your audio signals.

 ~Drum beat with X-Loop + Scratch loop

-After that let`s add the Stretch.
-A classical time stretcher which can slow down the audio signal without changing its pitch.
-Now let’s hear everything combined:
+After that, let's add the Stretch.
+A classical time stretcher can slow the audio signal without changing its pitch.
+Now let's hear everything combined:

 ~Drum beat with X-Loop + Scratch loop + Stretch

-Following that, it might be interesting to add a bit of Tonal Delay.
-It can make your drums play melodies, re-pitch harmonic signals, and create stunning mutations out of anything that makes a sound.
+Following that, adding a bit of Tonal Delay might be interesting.
+It can make your drums play melodies, re-pitch harmonic signals, and create stunning mutations from anything that makes a sound.

 ~Drum beat with X-Loop + Scratch loop + Stretch + Tonal delay